 Every two years, the Federal Transit Administration (FTA) and the Federal Highway Administration (FHWA) jointly issue a report to the United States Congress on the condition and performance of the nation's surface transportation capital assets.
 The report (known as the "C&P report") provides a comprehensive assessment of the physical condition and reinvestment needs for all public transportation capital assets nationwide.

 For transit assets, this assessment is developed based on output from FTA's Transit Economic Requirements Model (TERM), a federal-level needs assessment decision support tool.
-TERM relies on data reported to FTA through the National Transit Database and also through special asset inventory data requests to large rail and bus operators.
-FTA's TERM model uses a detailed asset inventory derived from the National Transit Database along with a set of empirically derived asset decay curves and a detailed listing of the nation's transit assets to estimate the current physical condition of the nation's bus and rail transit asset capital assets.
-Figure 3 illustrates TERM's "condition" ratings.
+FTA's TERM uses a detailed asset inventory derived from the National Transit Database along with a set of empirically derived asset decay curves and a detailed listing of the nation's transit assets to estimate the current physical condition of the nation's bus and rail transit asset capital assets.
+Table 3 illustrates TERM's "condition" ratings.